JorikJooken/longestCycles/README.md

 4
 ```

-This indicates that the graph is non-hamiltonian and has 4 pairwise distinct hamiltonian cycles.
+This indicates that the graph is non-hamiltonian and has 4 pairwise distinct longest cycles.

 Similarly, invoking the command